ccmmail/AIRecruitingAgent/README.md

 * [Future] Auto-complete the job application forms on your behalf!
 * [Future] Identifies relevant 1st and 2nd degree contacts for networking into the job

-Behind the scenes, the AI Recruiting Agent leverages OpenAI's LLM models and custom AI-pipeline incorporating the developer's years of career coaching and recruiting experience.
+Behind the scenes, the AI Recruiting Agent uses a custom AI-pipeline incorporating the developer's years of career coaching and recruiting experience and OpenAI's latest LLM models.